 You were dreaming to have a cat since you were a child and now you have a child, but things are not as easy as you thought... there's the common misbelief that cats are low-maintenance animals but that could not be farther from the truth.

 Things don't always go as planned, including the future you and your cat had imagined.
-If you've tried everything possible and are thinking that rehoming your cat is your last resort, this article is for you.
+If you've tried everything possible to discipline your cat and are thinking that rehoming your cat is your last resort, this article is for you.

 Sharing Your Life with a Cat?